To Macro Or Not: Should You Track Your Macronutrient Intake?

 With any eating plan, food quality matters.
 The ideal diet isn’t just about macros; it’s about choosing healthy, whole foods over heavily processed foods.
 There are healthy and less healthy types of carbs and fats.
 Focus on getting most of your carbs from fiber-rich vegetables, beans, fruit and whole grains over added sugars or white bread.
 And when you choose where to get your fat from, nuts and oily fish are better choices than fried foods.

 There isn’t a single diet that works for everyone, so seeing a dietitian for individualized advice is a great idea.
-As a registered dietitian, I can help you determine that.
-My nutrition philosophy is similar to flexible eating in that you eat as healthy as possible most of the time and enjoy less healthy treats once in a while.
+A registered dietitian, can help you determine that.
+Nutrition philosophy is similar to flexible eating in that you eat as healthy as possible most of the time and enjoy less healthy treats once in a while.
 The difference?
 You don’t have to use spreadsheets or diet apps.
 It’s about finding the balance that works for you.